danjac/blog-eo/posts/startingnewdjangoproject.md

 ## Templates

-Generally I avoid per-app templates, but keep the templates all in one place under the top-level package.
-Keeping them in one place is nice and consistent, particularly if non-Django developers (say frontend people) want to work on them and don't particularly want to have to hunt around in different apps trying to find the right file.
+Generally I avoid per-app templates, but keep the templates all in one place under the top-level directory.
+Keeping them in one easily-accessible place is nice and consistent, particularly if non-Django developers (say frontend people) want to work on them and don't particularly want to have to hunt around in different apps trying to find the right file (the same goes, of course, for static files).

 I've gone back-and-forth on naming individual templates and subdirectories, particularly regarding partials.
 For a while I used the underscore convention for example `_article.html` as opposed to a non-partial `article.html`.
 Nowadays I prefer to move partials under an `includes` subdirectory and avoid the underscore naming.
 This is just a personal preference thing, but it avoids a directory becoming too large with similarly named files.
 The top level templates directory will have a "junk drawer" `includes` directory (in addition to specific includes for things like pagination templates) and individual apps will have their own `includes`:

 ```
   myproject
+    + myproject
     - templates
         base.html
         - django
             - forms
                 default.html
         - includes
             sidebar.html
         - pagination
             pagination_links.html
             ...
         - articles
             article.html
             - includes
               - article.html
 ```

 Rule of thumb: if I have to `{% raw %}{% include %}{% endraw %}` a template (or access it using an inclusion template tag) it goes in the relevant `includes` subdirectory, unless the include has a specific function like pagination, forms etc.

 ## Static files

-Static files also live under the top package:
+Static files also live under the top directory:

 ```
   myproject
+    - myproject
     - static
         + css
         + dist